badlydrawnrob/elm-playground/how-to-elm/README.md

 ## Rules

-> I need to start setting rules for myself
+> I need to start setting rules for myself ...
+> How do I keep my programs simple?
+What's in?
+What's out?

 1. What format am I using? (custom headings or `elm-format`)
 2. What indentation style am I preferring? (`2` or `4` spaces)
 3. What learning is "in" and what is "out"?[^1]

+## Improvements

+1. When using `port`s, it can be handy to have a cursory knowledge of javascript.
+    - In general I use as little javascript as possible.
+Set it and forget it.

 [^1]: I'm using Elm as my go-to language and for that reason learning the details in a little more depth than, say, Python.
 However, my purpose is prototyping and I still want to keep my learning light.
 Some implementations (SPA, packages) get complicated quite quickly as an app scales.